ushasub/repository_1/README.md

 # repository_1
-This is my first repository
+This is my first repository.
+Using this to teach my students.